Managing Stress in Sobriety

 Plop yourself down on my proverbial couch for a moment and let’s dig at these emotional roots.

 Stress is a factor in everyone’s life – yours, mine, even your asshole boss’s.
 It’s part of the human experience.
-So let’s begin with the acknowledgment that you will never be able to escape stress.
+Let’s begin by acknowledging that you will never be able to escape stress.

 That option is off the table.